 The electronic (software) version of this document was developed at private expense; if acquired under an agreement with the USA government or any contractor thereto, it is acquired as "commercial computer software" subject to the provisions of its applicable license agreement, as specified in (a) 48 CFR 12.212 of the FAR; or, if acquired for Department of Defense units, (b) 48 CFR 227-7202 of the DoD FAR Supplement; or sections succeeding thereto.
 Contractor/manufacturer is Silicon Graphics, Inc., 1600 Amphitheatre Pkwy 2E, Mountain View, CA 94043-1351.

 TRADEMARKS AND ATTRIBUTIONS

-Silicon Graphics, Onyx, Onyx2, OpenGL, and InfiniteReality are registered trademarks and SGI, the SGI logo, and OpenGL Vizserver are trademarks of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, IRIX, InfiniteReality, Onyx, Onyx2, and OpenGL are registered trademarks and GLX, InfinitePerformance, InfiniteReality3, and OpenGL Vizserver are trademarks of Silicon Graphics, Inc.